 Stallings co-wrote the book "Another Season: A Coach's Story of Raising an Exceptional Son" with AP journalist Sally Cook, which described his love for his son, John Mark Stallings, who was born with Down syndrome.
 John Mark, also known as "Johnny," was a dedicated follower of his father's career, a longtime Crimson Tide fan, and a tour guide in the Crimson Tide facilities.
 John Mark died on August 2, 2008 due to a congenital heart condition.
 Two facilities at the University of Alabama were named for the younger Stallings, the Stallings Center that serves as home to the RISE Center for young children with disabilities, in 1994, and the equipment room in the University of Alabama football building in 2005.
 Most recently, Faulkner University in Montgomery, AL named its new football and soccer field after John Mark Stallings on October 8, 2010.

-All American Speakers is a speakers bureau and booking agency providing information on booking Gene Stallings for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Gene Stallings speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Gene Stallings for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Gene Stallings speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Gene Stallings, an inspirational motivational speaker. bio for Gene Stallings agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Gene Stallings